The-Powerpuff-Girls3/CSC-510-Movie-Mood/README.md

 If you have any concerns or questions related to Movie Mood, feel free to reach out to us at moviemoodhelpgmailcom@googlegroups.com.

+## deprecation

+we will give deprecation infomation here.

 ## License

 This project is under the MIT License.

+## Funding

+Not funded

 ## Citation